Suicide awareness training bill passes House by unanimous vote

-Indiana ranks first in the nation for the number of young people who have considered suicide and second in the number of youth who have attempted to kill themselves, according to a 2015 report from the Indiana Youth Institute.
+Indiana ranks first in the nation for the rate of young people who have considered suicide and second for the rate of youth who have attempted to kill themselves, according to a 2015 report from the Indiana Youth Institute.

 Several lawmakers in support of the legislation testified, including Rep. Greg Porter, D-Indianapolis, said he doesn’t want the Hoosier state to be in those rankings.